mqwilber/parasite_mortality/docs/paper_outline.md

     *  deviations from the negative binomial distribution is still discussed and suggested amongst parasitologists as a method for estimating parasite induced host mortality.
        * Our goal: use simulations to test for when this method can be used.
 2. The method/model (MW)
+    * Description of Crofton's method (Crofton 1971, Royce 1990, Fergunson et al 2011, Lanciani 1989)
+    * Lanciani (1989) point out that Crofton's method can't be used to detect linear effects of parasite induced mortality.
+It can be used to detect non-linear ones.
+However, can this functional form be recovered?
+    * Adjei proposed a method to recover the functional form of non-linear parasite induced mortality.
+Their method proceeded in two steps.
+1) They used the Crofton Method to estimate the negative binomial before parasite induced mortality.
+2) They used a GLM approach to calculate the the functional form of parasite induced mortality: a and b
+    * This method relies on a few critical assumptions.
+1) They show that
     * Outline the traditional way to estimate parasite induced-mortality
     * Start with the historical approach.
         * Assumptions